Maikel Garcia Player Props: Royals vs. Reds

-The Kansas City Royals, including Maikel Garcia (hitting .233 in his past 10 games, with a home run, five walks and three RBI), take on starter Brandon Williamson and the Cincinnati Reds at Kauffman Stadium, Tuesday at 8:10 PM ET.
+The Kansas City Royals, including Maikel Garcia (hitting .235 in his past 10 games, with a home run, four walks and three RBI), take on starting pitcher Ben Lively and the Cincinnati Reds at Kauffman Stadium, Wednesday at 8:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Reds.
+In his most recent game he had a one-hit showing (1-for-4) against the Reds.

 Maikel Garcia Game Info & Props vs. the Reds